IfiemiE/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6: deletes (frees) the first node, and establish the second node as first
 7: returns the pointer to node at a given position n
 8: sums the (numeric) data in nodes of a linked list
+9: inserts a node at a given index on a linked list